learn-co-curriculum/SQL-Queries-Where-Groupby-Having/README.md

 > Extension:

 Have students write their own problems (up to 3), and share them with a partner.
 These can also then be shared out with the larger class.
 Please add any exemplars to this document and push those additions to github.

+## Next Steps:

+* Add notes regarding GUI interfaces such as MYSQL Workbench
+* Host DB on local server of AWS to give students practice with connecting to a remote db